vannguyengd/gooddata-ui/docs/06_cloud__introduction.md

 ## Get started with GoodData Cloud

-TODO!!!
-You can learn more about and download GoodData.CN Community Edition for free at [https://www.gooddata.com/developers/](https://www.gooddata.com/developers/).
-You can get started with GoodData.CN Community Edition in minutes and then spin up a new application on top of it using our [accelerator toolkit](02_start__using_boilerplate.md).
+You can create a GoodData Cloud account for free at [https://www.gooddata.com/trial/](https://www.gooddata.com/trial/).
+Your account will come with a demo workspace and data.
+You can spin up a new application on top of this workspace in less than a minute using our [accelerator toolkit](02_start__using_boilerplate.md), and try GoodData.UI yourself.

 **IMPORTANT**: Before you start, check how GoodData.UI supports [specific versions of GoodData Cloud](01_supported_versions.md#compatibility-with-gooddata-cloud).
 The first version of GoodData.UI that supports GoodData Cloud is 8.10.0.